How to Accept Google Pay / Apple Pay / Microsoft Pay in WordPress

 Next, you’ll be asked to provide a title, description, and choose a type for your payment form.

-To customize the payment success page, choose either Specific Page by which you can redirect users to one of your existing pages on your site after completing the payment.
-Or choose Redirect URL, if you want to redirect users to a third-party URL.
+To customize the payment success page, choose either Specific Page by which you can redirect users to one of your existing pages on your site after completing the payment or choose Redirect URL if you want to redirect users to a third-party URL.

-In the Form Fields option, you can even add or customize any existing form fields.
-To customize the button for your payment wallets, click Apple Pay/Google Pay Button and choose a Button Type and Button Theme based on your needs.
+To customize the button for your payment form, click on the Stripe Checkout option and choose a Button Type and Form Style based on your needs.

-You’ll also need to register your web domains with Apple.
+You’ll also need to register your web domain with Apple.
 WP Simple Pay will automatically register your domain with Apple the first time you save the form.
+However, if you see a domain verification error like the screenshot below, you’ll need to manually verify your domain name as follows.

 After the registration, your customers can make payments on your site.
+Once everything is set up, you’ll need to publish your form.

 Step 4: Publish Your Form